CSAMU4/csamu4/README.md

 📫 Reach me via LinkedIn: (https://www.linkedin.com/in/CSAMU4/)

-⚡ Fun fact(s): proud cat mom, I enjoys cooking, love camping/traveling with my boyfriend, and like designing gaming clothes.
+⚡ Fun fact(s): proud cat mom, I enjoy cooking, love camping/traveling with my boyfriend, and like designing gaming clothes.

 <!--
 **CSAMU4/csamu4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.